|Nutrition Facts (per serving)|

 - Top the cake with a quick meringue and torch it for the ultimate wow factor.

-- If you want to use different spices outside of Earl Grey, try: cinnamon, cardamom, ginger, nutmeg, or even pumpkin pie.
+- If you want to use different spices instead of the Earl Grey tea, try: cinnamon, cardamom, ginger, nutmeg, or even a pumpkin pie spice blend.

 Some options for toppings, mix-ins, and flavors include: